Obvious/Help Center

 Create a task that runs a data quality check on my sales sheet every Monday at 9am

-The agent builds the task — names it, defines the steps, and saves it.
+The agent builds the task, configures gates and conditions if needed, and saves it.
 You can review and edit from there.

 To build one manually